machichima/obstore/README.md

 - Sync and async API.
 - Streaming downloads with configurable chunking.
 - Streaming `list`, with no need to paginate.
+- File-like object API and [fsspec](https://github.com/fsspec/filesystem_spec) integration.
 - Support for conditional put ("put if not exists"), as well as custom tags and attributes.
-- Automatically supports [multipart uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html) under the hood for large file objects.
+- Automatically uses [multipart uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html) under the hood for large file objects.
 - Optionally return list results as [Arrow](https://arrow.apache.org/), which is faster than materializing Python `dict`/`list` objects.
 - Easy to install with no required Python dependencies.
 - The [underlying Rust library](https://docs.rs/object_store) is production quality and used in large scale production systems, such as the Rust package registry [crates.io](https://crates.io/).